CasAndreu/ldaRobust/README.md

 ## Authors
 [Andreu Casas](http://andreucasas.com/) (Moore-Sloan Fellow, Center for Data Science, New York University)

-Tiany Bi (Center for Data Science, New York University)
+Tianyi Bi (Center for Data Science, New York University)

 ## Sponsors
 We are greatful to the [Moore Sloan Data Science Enviornment](http://msdse.org/) for supporting the development of this research project and open-source software.